 Full course description

-This course focuses on risk factors impacting a kinship caregiver’s ability to provide safety, permanency, and well-being to children in their care.
+This engaging professional learning course focuses on risk factors impacting a kinship caregiver’s ability to provide safety, permanency, and well-being to children in their care.
 The risk factors being addressed are guilt, loyalty, denial, projection/transference, and ambivalence.

 Course participants will learn to: